From Vegas to Death Valley

 Do Absolutely Nothing

 If Las Vegas is all about round-the-clock excitement, Death Valley offers the alternative: total relaxation.
-Swimming pools at Vegas hotels can be big party scenes but at both the inn and ranch, you can soak up the desert sun and even do your laps in peace.
-Fed by a natural spring and perpetually 82 degrees, the pool at the inn is better than ever, thanks to new cabanas and a pool bar.
-Adjacent to the pool, the Inn’s Tranquility Spa has also been completely redone.
+Swimming pools at Vegas hotels can be big party scenes but at both The Inn and The Ranch, you can soak up the desert sun and even do your laps in peace.
+Fed by a natural spring and perpetually 84 degrees, the pool at the inn is better than ever, thanks to new cabanas and a pool bar.
+Adjacent to the pool, the Inn’s Wellness Center has also been completely redone.
 Before or after such treatments as a desert hot-stone massage and an exfoliating salt scrub, bliss out as you relax on a deck overlooking the inn’s tranquil gardens — with Vegas’ hyper-charged party scene a distant memory.

-For more travel experiences to Beautiful Places on Earth™ available from the Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/explore.
+For more travel experiences available from the Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/stories.